muritane/coordination-architecture/README.md

 * Performance can improve even as adaptability declines.
 * Confidence is not evidence of safety.
 * Optimization is meaningful only within a fixed representational regime and cannot repair errors introduced by inappropriate compression.
-* Redesign capacity is as important as optimization quality.
+* Redesign capacity and redesign authority are as important as optimization quality.

 ---